DiegoIBH/labsassessment/README.md

 4. Added conditional to show user information, created css file with styling for the overlay and enqueued styling file in PHP file
 5. Checked for corrections, used html semantic structure for the overlay, added more comments to the code and looked in to responsiveness.
 6. Included last optional task an reviewed the code and comments.
+7. Curate the assessment, checked for possible improvements.

 ### Built with